harlanx/mkv_profile/README.md

 This app have a test that makes sure if third party tools work before doing any actions.
 If you opt out to use the version of third party tools that comes with this app, or you have downloaded a newer version but it doesn't work.
 Make sure that:
 - The directory and the file you've specified still exists
-- Make sure to use the correct version of the file
+- You have the correct version of the file
     - **MediaInfo File Required**
         - Windows
         - 64 bit